-In fact, an early study shows promise for cannabis replacing anti-anxiety medicine for everyone if the data trends continue.
+An early study shows promise for cannabis replacing anti-anxiety medicine for everyone if the data trends continue.
 Researchers looked at the cortisol levels and stress ratings of marijuana users and non-users.
 The group of marijuana users had lower numbers of both in stressful conditions, indicating a blunted stress response.
 This phenomenon could be used to lower the overactive stress response in people with anxiety disorders.

 If you’re thinking about using medical marijuana, you should know its differences from standard medicine and consider the following factors:

 You don’t have to figure out your medical marijuana treatment alone.
-The medical marijuana industry has plenty of knowledgeable experts who can happily assist with your decision-making process.
+The medical marijuana industry has plenty of experts who can happily assist with your decision-making process.

 If you’re struggling with anxiety and anxiety qualifies in your state for medical marijuana use, you can start by talking with your current doctor about making the switch to medical weed as well as any benefits and risks of therapeutically using it for your situation.